top of page

 The investigation began in late August 2025 after Charlestown police responded to a report of a missing juvenile.
 The youth was later located arriving at the Charlestown Police Department in a vehicle driven by Rodewig.
 Officers detected the odor of marijuana and recovered evidence from the vehicle.
 Rodewig was initially taken into custody on charges of contributing to the delinquency of a minor and possession of marijuana.

 Further investigation and multiple search warrants led detectives to uncover evidence of sexually explicit communications and videos involving the juvenile victim.
-Based on the findings, Detective Sergeant Trey A. Crace submitted a probably cause affidavit to the Clark County Prosecutor's Office, leading to the additional felony charges.
+Based on the findings, Detective Sergeant Trey A. Crace submitted a probable cause affidavit to the Clark County Prosecutor's Office, leading to the additional felony charges.

 An arrest warrant was issued for Rodewig, who is currently in custody in another jurisdiction on unrelated but similar charges.